Arizona to honor high school grads in music, dance, theater, more

-PHOENIX – Arizona high school graduates who prove they have mastered the arts now can get special recognition on their diplomas.
+PHOENIX — Arizona high school graduates who prove they have mastered the arts can get special recognition on their diplomas, starting in 2020.

-Gov. Doug Ducey last spring signed SB 1111, creating the State Seal of Arts Proficiency, to honor the importance of arts in molding well-rounded citizens.
-The Arizona Department of Education will award it to qualified high school graduates beginning next May.
+Gov. Doug Ducey signed a bill last spring creating the State Seal of Arts Proficiency, to honor the importance of arts in molding well-rounded citizens.
+The Arizona Department of Education will award to qualified high school graduates beginning next May.

 To qualify, the education department requires graduates to complete the requirements of a “proficiency pathway,” which it describes as a “rigorous, standards-based and high-quality arts education course of study.”